Keyboard Support

 Description

 The context statement reproduces the context stored from the rule match, or a single character of it, into the output.
-Use the context statement as much as possible as it is significantly faster than using the index statement.
+If you do not need to change the context, then use the context statement as the first element of your rule output, as this allows Keyman to skip deletion and re-insertion of the context into the text store of the active document.

 A single character from the context can be output (on the right-hand side of a rule) or matched (on the left-hand side of a rule) using the context() form.